Skip to main content

 16 mentions Positive Neutral Negative

-The game's replayability is a mixed bag; while some players find it infinitely replayable due to collectibles and co-op challenges, others feel that revisiting levels can become tedious over time.
-The exploration aspect adds some value, but opinions vary on whether it justifies multiple playthroughs, with some players enjoying the experience enough to return after years.
-Overall, it offers decent replay value, particularly for completionists, but may not stand out among other platformers.
+The game's replayability is a mixed bag; while some players find it infinitely replayable due to collectibles, achievements, and co-op challenges, others feel that revisiting levels can become tedious over time.
+The exploration aspect adds some value, but opinions vary on whether it justifies multiple playthroughs, with some noting that the experience can be enjoyable enough to warrant revisiting.
+Overall, it offers decent replay value, particularly for fans of the genre, but may not stand out among other platformers.

 • “Some bonus pickups are scattered throughout levels offering some replayability and backtracking after the end-game.”